 Location: Berks Hall 111

-We know that registering for college for the first time can be overwhelming, so we have designed a 2-step advising and registration process for new students.
-After you take your placement test, you will meet with an advisor who will help you begin registering for your first semester using the scores from your reading and math placement tests.
-If you do not need to take a placement test, call the Advising Center to schedule an appointment with an advisor.
-New students should not register for classes before meeting with an advisor.
+We know that registering for college for the first time can be overwhelming, so we have designed a 1-step advising and registration process for new students.
+After you take your placement test, you may choose to particpate in RACC Ready new student orientation.
+During RACC Ready, you'll learn information that will be important to your success at RACC and can meet with an advisor to register for your first semester.
+If you do not need to take a placement test, you may sign up for RACC Ready now.

 After the writing portion of your placement test is scored, a process that takes about a week, you will meet with an advisor to finish registering.